The 8 Best Ways for Extroverts to Find a High-Paying Job: The Strategies for Success in Your Career

 3. Alumni services: Even if you’ve been out of college for a while, colleges usually have events for alumni who want to network.

-#2: Informational Interviews
+#2: Conduct informational Interviews

 This strategy is a game changer, and not many people know what it is.